Craig Coventry MBACP (Accred).MA, BSc.

 Psychological Trauma is a result of being subjected to experiences that the individual finds extremely overwhelming and results in long-term difficulties such as: intrusive memories, fears, anxiety, impairments in emotional and physical arousal and an inability to integrate thought, emotion and memory in a coherent manner.
 Such experiences could be sexual, emotional, or physical abuse, neglect in childhood, accidents- such as car crashes.
 Psychological Trauma is not limited to these adverse situations as it is subjective to the individual’s experience of what is found to be overwhelming.
 However, the likelihood of experiencing Psychological Trauma is increased by the individual’s sense of helplessness or vulnerability.
 Trauma can manifest in the form of PTSD in the more extreme end however, can also manifest in being prone to stress responses.
 Trauma can often be found in people who have been diagnosed with disorders such as Dissociative Identity Disorder (formerly known as multiple personality disorder), panic or anxiety disorders and even in many physical health issues.
 This is due to how the nervous system is often on high alert with trauma survivors, which in turn can interfere with a number of different internal regulatory systems.

-I am a registered member of The British Association for Counselling and Psychotherapy (BACP).
+I am an accredited member of The British Association for Counselling and Psychotherapy (BACP).

 I am currently registered with AXA PPP, Cigna, Healix, Vitality health and Allianz Worldwide Care.
 I also provide invoices for clients to claim back the fees from other insurance providers – please check with your individual provider of health insurance and inform me prior to our first appointment.